GavinBliss-17/GavinBliss-17.github.io/README.md

 https://gavinbliss-17.github.io/

 Overview
-This repository contains my enhanced projects and related documentation, representing my growth and expertise in computer science.
+This repository contains my enhanced projects and related documentation, representing my growth in computer science.
 Each project highlights a specific focus area:

 Software Design and Engineering: Demonstrates modular design, secure coding practices, and full-stack development.

 Algorithms and Data Structures: Showcases optimization techniques, algorithm design, and the use of advanced data structures.

 Databases: Features schema design, query optimization, and secure database integration.

 Repository Structure is organized as follows: